SHS Athletics/Activities Handbook

 Athletic and Activity Fee Refund Policy

-If a student is dropped from the team/production after the first competition for disciplinary reasons, no refunds will be considered.
+If a student is removed from the team/production after the first competition for disciplinary reasons, no refunds will be considered.

 After the conclusion of the season, all fees are final.